SAPhow/SAP.how/_posts/ewm-design/2020-11-07-how-to-transfer-carriers-to-ewm.md

 There are two ways to fix it - right and wrong.
 The wrong way would be to manually add carrier role for partner in EWM in the transaction `BP`.
-It will fix the issue, but as ERP is the source of truth for the business partners, so you will need to do this again for the new partners or even for existing ones if something changes.
+It will fix the issue, but as ERP is the source of truth for the business partners, you will need to do this again for the new partners or even for existing ones if something changes.

 For this reason it is better to fix it on ERP side.
 You need to explicitly provide information which vendors are also carriers, so integration model will transfer them as ones.
-To do this you use Accound group.
+To do this you use Account group.
 As prerequisite you should be able to define all carriers using one or multiple account groups.
 Then you need to perform customizing.